virtual-labs/tool-web-ext-vscode/USER_README.md

 ### Option 6 - Help
 Explains how to to operate and use the extension.

+### Show Previous Validation Logs
+This option allows you to view the logs of the previous validation process.
+If there were errors or warnings during that session they will be displayed here.

+### Show Previous Build Logs
+This option allows you to view the logs of the previous build process.
+If there were errors or warnings during that session they will be displayed here.

 ## Developer Support
 If you face any difficulty in using this extension or find any bug then you can perform the following steps